Biniyamseid/Blockchain/README.md

 ## Screenshots <a name="screenshots"></a>
 ![alt text](image.png)

 ![alt text](image-1.png)

 ![alt text](image-2.png)

 ## License <a name="license"></a>

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---

-In the "Screenshots" section, you would want to include actual screenshots of the contract being deployed and interacting with it using a tool like Remix or a wallet like MetaMask.